-- The scan tool should be operated by qualified personnel only. - Use the scan tool only as described in the user's manual.

-- Do not operate the scan tool with damaged cables. - Do not operate the scan tool if it has been dropped or damaged, until examined by a qualified service representative.
+- qualified personnel only. - the user's manual. - Use only manufacturer's recommended attachments. - Do not operate the scan tool with damaged cables. - Do not operate the scan tool if it has been dropped or damaged, until examined by a qualified service representative.